City of Wayland

 True Cash Value: This is the amount (value) that the assessor says your property is worth.
 In other words, it is the amount that the assessor believes you could get if you were to sell your property.

-What is a Principal Residence Exemption?
+What is a Principal Resident Exemption?

 Can I Figure My Own Property Tax Bill?